yieldprotocol/docs/docs/users/borrowing.md

 1. You decide on Sept.
 31, 2020 to borrow 100 fyDAI-DEC20 (fyDAI expiring on December 31, 2020).
 1. You sell the fyDAI-DEC20 on the open market for 98.79 DAI

 Effectively, you have borrowed 98.79 DAI today and have 100 DAI debt, due in 3 months.
-In other words, you have borrowed at 5% APR (**TODO: Is this correct?
-Explain how this is calculated, since it's not a full year loan**)

-Plugging our values in the [present value formula](https://www.investopedia.com/terms/p/presentvalue.asp) and solving for $$r$$ gives us our interest rate:
+In other words, you have borrowed at 5% APR.
+We can show this by plugging our values into the [present value formula](https://www.investopedia.com/terms/p/presentvalue.asp) and solving for $$r$$ to calculate our interest rate:

 $$
 0.9879 = \frac{1}{(1 + r)^0.25} \leftrightarrow r = \frac{1}{0.9879}^\frac{1}{.25} - 1 = 0.05
 $$

 After maturity is reached on Dec.
 31st, 2020, you may return and pay the 100 DAI debt.